Clipper 12 US 32

 1986: Again served as a trial horse, this time for the Heart of America Challenge based in Chicago

-European Ownership and Ongoing Racing
+European Ownership and Recent Status

 Summary